 You will be able to operate a robust governance strategy at scale, taking back control, while giving users the permissions necessary to use Office 365 to do their jobs effectively.

-Furthermore, Rencore is hosting a free to attend webinar delivered by 11-time Microsoft MVP Waldek Mastykarz on how to stay in control of Office 365 in 2020.
+Catch up on our webinar on-demand with 11-time Microsoft MVP Waldek Mastykarz on how to stay in control of Office 365 in 2020.
 It would be great to see you there!

 It would be great to hear what you think about Teams usage.
 Please leave a comment below